POLICY FOR THE GRADING OF EMERGENCY PLAYERS

 When playing an emergency, any disadvantage should be to your team and not to the opposition.

 The following points outline the Association’s policy on the playing of emergencies.
-This policy, except point (a), does not apply to Section A1 as A1 is deemed an open section.
+This policy, except point (a), does not apply to Section 1 as it is deemed an open section.

-- When registering a player, all details must be filled in on the back of the score card.
+- When registering a player, all details must be entered on the score sheet and online (Match Centre) in the match comments box.
 In the column “Grade to be Registered”, a lower section can be requested by the Club.
-If this area is not filled in, the emergency is graded to the team she played in for the remainder of the season.
+If this area is not filled in, the emergency will be graded for the remainder of the season to the level of the team she played in.

-- A team’s emergency player should not strengthen the team when replacing any team member.
+- A team’s emergency player should not strengthen the team when replacing any team member and therefore should play at number 3 or 4.
+(This does not apply to Section 1 teams.)

 - The fact that an emergency may play with some team members in another association does not mean she is a suitable emergency—she may be one of the strongest members of the other team.